Understanding Architectural Diagrams: 15 types explained with examples.

 Volumetric diagrams visualise the mass and spatial relationships of a design.

-15.2 Visualizing Mass and Space Relationships
+15.2 Visualising Mass and Space Relationships

 Architects use volumetric diagrams to convey the proportion of 3D mass and voids within a proposal.
 They are also useful for visualising the impact of the 3D mass on the surrounding context.